|One summer, my parents and I took a trip to Tennessee. On the way back home, we were

 and get back to bed.

-My dad and I were wrong.
-So wrong.
+But my dad and I were so wrong.

 The door opened and we were enveloped in enthusiastic hugs all around.
 The smell of coffee